First steps and early work

 (Feb 1981) • 156.4 KB • GPS: 33:53:47S, 151:11:11E

-From my first roll of B&W film.
-Alas it is lame newbie stuff: (1) find some unusual graffiti, (2) take a shot when an
+From my first roll of B&W film and it shows: (1) find some unusual graffiti, (2) take a shot when an

 Ironic Juxtaposition occurs.

 (Jun 1981) • 221.8 KB • GPS: 33:52:03S, 151:13:06E

 Another entry for the SMH competition, this time taken in the Domain park outside the Art Gallery of NSW.

 don't ask, just shoot candid (and I was terrified while doing it).
 Amazingly it was chosen for the competition Merit Entries Exhibition at the Sydney Centerpoint Tower.
 Unfortunately my untitled image had been christened

 Lazy by some unknown hack — I still remember the teenage fury this unleashed.